sitraka-/decolonial-futures/design-and-outer-space.md

     <style>.hg header:after { content: "Hery Zo Rakotondramanana, 2011 — Hira Gasy"; }</style>
     <h1 class="NT" style="font-family:'Major Mono Display' !important;text-transform: uppercase !important;line-height: 0.9;font-size: 6.2rem !important;" >Speculative<br>Ethnographies</h1>
     <aside class="notes">
-    - From this interplay of imaginaries, worldviews, and designs emerges the potential for alternative, speculative worlds.
+    - So from this interplay of imaginaries, worldviews, and designs emerges the potential for alternative, speculative worlds.
 Speculative ethnographies offer a way to bring these futures into tangible forms—reconstructing culture by blending heritage and fiction to reimagine what is possible, often as a way to assert agency over dominant narratives.
   </aside>
 </section>

 <section data-state=hg data-background-image="assets/imgs/hiragasy_.png">
     <aside class="notes">
     - One example of this is the Hira Gasy.
-This traditional Malagasy performance, offers a vivid example of speculative ethnography in practice.
-Costumes from the Merina Kingdom of the 19th century drew on European military attire—jackets, trousers, and sashes—not as simple imitation, but as a reinterpretation.
-Woven with vibrant Malagasy patterns, these garments transformed symbols of colonial authority into expressions of local identity and autonomy. <br><br>
+This traditional Malagasy performance is a great example of speculative ethnography in practice.
+Costumes from the Merina Kingdom of the 19th century drew on European military attire—jackets, trousers, and sashes.<br><br>
+    - But they weren’t just copies.
+Instead, they were reinterpreted, woven with bold Malagasy patterns and colours that turned symbols of colonial authority into something uniquely local as an expression of identity and autonomy. <br><br>
     - Here, the Merina engaged in a speculative reimagining of ‘Europeanness,’ using design to assert cultural agency and resist imposed narratives.
   </aside>
 </section>